corallinealga369/automatic-spork-python-tools/README.md

 # automatic-spork-python-tools
-This is a repositroy for python tools to accheive system administration or related tasks.
+This is a repositroy for python tools to acheive system administration (or similar) tasks.